Programs & Services

 Intensive Supervision

 This supervision is designed to supervise and monitor offenders at a higher risk for recidivism in the community by providing a more restrictive, intensive supervision.
-This incorporates a four-phase program, with gradually less restrictive sanctions based on the offender’s compliance with conditions.
+This incorporates a program with gradually less restrictive sanctions based on the offender’s compliance with conditions.
 The offender must complete this program before being placed under basic supervision.

 Forensic Unit/Cognitive Behavioral Interventions